We continue to operate a Covid-Safe service during the current Lock-Down period. Visits to our Offices are strictly by appointment only. Read more

-Old gold and silver coins that you may have collected or been passed down by relatives are also currently fetching strong prices, due to the current strong prices per ounce that gold is attracting.
+Old gold and silver coins that you may have collected or had passed down by relatives are also currently fetching strong prices, due to the current strong prices per ounce that gold is attracting.
 If you have any pre-1920 UK silver coins, they are 92.5 per cent silver and pre-1947 silver coinage contains 50 per cent silver.
 These can be cashed in as well.

 Many people do not realise that they may be sitting on a tidy sum in the form of silver household items, again many of which they have inherited and squirrelled away in the loft.
-We buy silver tableware, cutlery, salt and pepper pots and bowls, along with silver picture frames, candlesticks, cigarette cases, boxes and pens.
+We buy silver tableware, cutlery, salt and pepper pots and bowls, along with silver picture frames, candlesticks, boxes and pens.